-Emphasized in the Mannheim M.A. in Political Science and Sociology are quantitative-empirical methods of Social Sciences.
-In Poltical Science you can focus on International Politics and Conflict, Comparative Government and European Union Studies.
+Our programs in Political Science and Sociology emphasize quantitative-empirical methods of Social Sciences.
+In Political Science you can focus on Comparative Politics and International Relations, with emphasis on Political Behavior, Political Economy, International Conflict, and German and European Politics.
 In Sociology, you can deepen your knowledge in the fields of Family, Education & Work, Migration & Integration, Economy & Social Welfare State, Social Psychology and Social Inequality.

 Can I transfer my previous graduate work?

 It is possible to incorporate courses taken at another graduate program into your degree requirements in the M.A. program in